-On my most recent trip to Costa Rica, I wanted to explore a part of the country that was completely new to me.
-Uvita immediately caught my eye, with its opportunities for diving, whale watching, and spotting wildlife in Corcovado National Park.
-As soon as I saw the lush mountain jungle as we approached Uvita, I knew I had made the right choice.
+On my last trip to Costa Rica, I wanted to explore a part of the country that was completely new to me.
+Uvita immediately caught my eye, with its opportunities for diving, whale watching, and wildlife encounters in Corcovado National Park.
+As soon as I saw the lush mountain jungle as we approached Uvita, I knew I made the right choice.

 Uvita quickly became one of my favorite places in Costa Rica.
-It’s the perfect place to visit if you’re looking for an escape into nature that’s not as touristic as the North Pacific.
+It’s the perfect town to visit if you’re looking for an escape into nature that’s not as touristic as some of the others surf towns on Costa Rica’s Pacific Coast.
 This guide covers all the best things to do in Uvita plus tips on getting there, where to eat, and where to stay.

 Can’t read this right now?
 Pin it for later!

 Top Things to do in Uvita Costa Rica